nyCloud/stack_edit_notes/Doc/prior_map_server.md

 ### 3.2.
 Lidar Prior Map

+Lidar prior map is in the form of 3D occupancy grid which each gridm

 For getting start, you should create a lidar prior map server instance as following
 ```python
 from prior_map_server import LidarPriorMapServer